-Tritium gas (chemical symbol 3H) is an isotope of hydrogen gas, and is colourless, odourless, and lighter than air.
-Most physical characteristics are the same as hydrogen, but the atoms in tritium are slightly different, causing them to emit low energy in the form of ionising radiation, or electrons.
-Tritium is considered “user friendly” because it has the lowest energy rating of any radioisotope.
-The energy of tritium electrons is much less than those generated in electrical lamps, which is why you cannot see tritium tubes glow except in dim light or darkness.
+What is tritium?Tritium gas (chemical symbol H-3) is an isotope of hydrogen gas, and is colourless, odourless, and lighter than air.
+Tritium is a radioactive 100% beta emitter and decays by sending out an electron with a half-life of 12.32 years.
+Most physical characteristics are the same as hydrogen, but the atoms in tritium are slightly different, causing them to emit low energy radiation in the form of beta particles, or electrons.
+Tritium is considered “user friendly” because it has the lowest energy rating of any radioisotope and is most commonly found in the stratosphere but is also created in nuclear reactors.

 Are betalights radioactive?No, because no radiation is emitted by the product.
 It contains radioactive material, but the product itself is not “radioactive.”
 In the tritium devices (GTLD), tritium gas is hermetically sealed into Borosilicate glass tubes, like a miniature fluorescent lamp.
 The glass completely stops all radiation.
 Actually, tritium beta emissions are so weak that even in free air, the particle can only travel less than 1/4 inch.
 A sheet of tissue paper will stop it.